mui/material-ui/docs/data/joy/components/input/input.md

 ## Integration with 3rd party libraries

+To integrate Input with 3rd party libraries, create a wrapper component to map props with 3rd party component API.

+Then use the wrapper component as a value to `slotProps.input.component` of Joy UI Input.

 ### React imask

-To integrate [react-imask](https://github.com/uNmAnNeR/imaskjs) with Joy UI Input, create a wrapper component that maps the props and ref to react-imask.

-Then pass the wrapper component as a value to `slotProps.input.component`:
+[react-imask](https://github.com/uNmAnNeR/imaskjs) provides `IMaskInput` component for creating a wrapper component.

 {{"demo": "InputReactImask.js"}}

 ### React number format

-To integrate [react-number-format](https://github.com/s-yadav/react-number-format) with Joy UI Input, create a wrapper component that maps the props and ref to react-imask.

-Then pass the wrapper component as a value to `slotProps.input.component`:
+[react-number-format](https://github.com/s-yadav/react-number-format) provides `NumericFormat` component for creating a wrapper component.

 {{"demo": "InputReactNumberFormat.js"}}